 - Tailor the application (assignment) of Citrix policies to a subset of machines in Delivery Groups, Delivery Group types, or OUs that have (or do not have) a specified tag.

 For example, if you want to apply a Citrix policy only to the more powerful workstations, add a tag named “high power” to those machines.
 Then, on the Assign Policy page of the Create Policy wizard, select that tag and also the Enable checkbox.
 You can also add a tag to a Delivery Group and then apply a Citrix policy to that group.
-For details, see the Create policies article and this blog post.
+For details, see the Create policies article.
 (Note that the Studio interface for adding a tag to a machine has changed since the blog post was published.)